lekasri12/Square-root-of-a-number/README.md

-# Find the square root of a number
+# EX-05-Find the square root of a number
 ## DATE:

 ## AIM: